Nandaka/PixivUtil2/readme.txt

       - Or use pip install (google on how to use).

 C.Log Messages:
-- HTTPError: HTTP Error 404: Not Found
+Q1: HTTPError: HTTP Error 404: Not Found
-  This is because the file doesn't exists in the pixiv server, usually because there is no big images version for the manga mode (currently the apps will try to download the big version first then try the normal size if failed, this is only for the manga mode and it is normal).
+    - This is because the file doesn't exists in the pixiv server, usually because there is no big images version for the manga mode (currently the apps will try to download the big version first then try the normal size if failed, this is only for the manga mode and it is normal).

-- Error at process_image(): (<type 'exceptions.WindowsError'>, WindowsError(32,
+Q2: Error at process_image(): (<type 'exceptions.WindowsError'>, WindowsError
-  'Prosessi ei voi kayttaa tiedostoa, koska se on toisen prosessin kaytossa') The file is being used by another process (google translate).
+    (32, 'Prosessi ei voi kayttaa tiedostoa, koska se on toisen prosessin kaytossa')
+    - The file is being used by another process (google translate).
 Either you ran multiple instace of pixiv downloader from the same folder, or there are other processes locking the file/db.sqllite (usually from antivirus or some sync/backup application).

-- Error at process_image(): (<type 'exceptions.AttributeError'>, AttributeError
+Q3: Error at process_image(): (<type 'exceptions.AttributeError'>,
+    AttributeError ("'NoneType' object has no attribute 'find'",)
+    - Usually this is because of login failed (cookie not valid).
+Try to change your password to simple one for testing, or copy the cookie from browser:
+      1. Open Firefox.
+      2. Login to your pixiv, remember to enable [Remember Me] check box.
+      3. Right click the page and select View Page Info.
+      4. Click the Security tab.
+      5. Click the View Cookies button.
+      6. Look for Cookie named = PHPSESSID.
+      7. Copy the content value.
+      8. Open config.ini, go to [Authentication] section, paste the value to cookie, set 'keepsignedin = 1'.
-  ("'NoneType' object has no attribute 'find'",) Usually this because pixiv have changed the layout code, so the pixiv downloader cannot parse the page correctly.
-Please tell me by put a comment if this happen.
+    - Or because pixiv have changed the layout code, so the pixiv downloader cannot parse the page correctly.
+Please tell me by put a comment if this happen and include the details, such as the member/image id, dump html, and log file (check on the application folder).

-- URLError: <urlopen error [Errno 11004] getaddrinfo failed>
+Q4: URLError: <urlopen error [Errno 11004] getaddrinfo failed>
-  This is because the pixiv downloader cannot resolve the address to download the images, please try to restart the network connection or do ipconfig /flushdns to refresh the dns cache (windows).
+    - This is because the pixiv downloader cannot resolve the address to download the images, please try to restart the network connection or do ipconfig /flushdns to refresh the dns cache (windows).

-- Error at download_image(): (<class 'socket.timeout'>, timeout('timed out',)
+Q5: Error at download_image(): (<class 'socket.timeout'>, timeout('timed out',)
-  This is because the pixiv downloaded didn't receive any reply for specified time in config.ini from pixiv.
+    - This is because the pixiv downloaded didn't receive any reply for specified time in config.ini from pixiv.
 Please retry the download again later.

 =================================================================================
 = Command Line Option                                                           =